-No. Component Description and Functionality No. 1 Description and Functionality These are Single Window platforms of Chile (SICEX), Colombia, Peru, and Mexico, leveraging on IOP, for cross border exchange of Phytosanitary and Certificate of Origin messages.
-Phytosanitary certificate, which certifies that plant or plant products are conforming to sanitary regulations, as issued by the Plant Protection Organization (NPPO) of each Economy Certificate of Origin, which certifies that products have been produced, manufactured or processed in the specific economy based on rules of origin, is issued by Chamber of Commerce of each economy When a PSC/CO certificate is issued (after internal processing by local agencies), source Single Window in the economy of Export forwards the SPS/CO certificate message to appropriate destination Single Window in the economy of Import through IOP.
-Correspondingly, (after internal processing by local agencies), destination Single Window in the economy of Import through IOP. destination Single Window in the economy of Import forwards the response message with observations to appropriate source Single Window in the economy of Export through IOP.
+No. Component Description and Functionality No. 1 Foreign Trade Single Window / VUCE (Chile/ Colombia/ Mexico/ Peru) Description and Functionality These are Single Window platforms of Chile (SICEX), Colombia, Peru, and Mexico, leveraging on IOP, for cross border exchange of Phytosanitary and Certificate of Origin messages. • Phytosanitary certificate, which certifies that plant or plant products are conforming to sanitary regulations, as issued by the Plant Protection Organization (NPPO) of each Economy • Certificate of Origin, which certifies that products have been produced, manufactured or processed in the specific economy based on rules of origin, is issued by Chamber of Commerce of When a PSC/CO certificate is issued (after internal processing by local agencies), source Single Window in the economy of Export forwards the SPS/CO certificate message to appropriate destination Single Window in the economy of Import through IOP.
+Correspondingly, (after internal processing by local agencies), destination Single Window in the economy of Import forwards the response message with observations to appropriate source Single Window in the economy of Export through IOP.

-$^{178}$ CrimsonLogic was the system implementation company for the IOP Project
+$^{^{\}rm 178}$ CrimsonLogic was the system implementation company for the IOP Project